-Rubber, raw, vulcanised - Determination of metal content by ICP-OES
+Rubber, raw, vulcanized - Determination of metal content by ICP-OES

-WARNING 1 - Persons using this International Standard should be familiar with normal laboratory practice.
-This International Standard does not purport to address all of the safety problems, if any, associated with its use.
+WARNING 1 - Persons using this document should be familiar with normal laboratory practice.
+This document does not purport to address all of the safety problems, if any, associated with its use.
 It is the responsibility of the user to establish appropriate safety and health practices and to ensure compliance with any national regulatory conditions.

-WARNING 2 - Certain procedures specified in this International Standard may involve the use or generation of substances, or the generation of waste, that could constitute a local environmental hazard.
+WARNING 2 - Certain procedures specified in this document may involve the use or generation of substances, or the generation of waste, that could constitute a local environmental hazard.
 Reference should be made to appropriate documentation on safe handling and disposal after use.